MicrosoftDocs/win32/desktop-src/direct3dhlsl/bufinfo---sm5---asm-.md

 ## Remarks

-All components in *dest* receive the integer number of elements in the buffer’s shader resource view.
+All components in *dest* receive the integer number of elements in the buffer s shader resource view.
 The number of elements depends on the view parameters such as memory format.

 For a typed buffer SRV or UAV, the return value is the number of elements in the view (where an element is one unit of the typed format).